jsiburian/jsiburian.github.io/content/publication/siburian-integrated-2024/index.md

 abstract: To fully realize robots in household environments, robots would need to be able to plan and execute a variety of tasks autonomously.
-However, task and motion planning for multi-step manipulation tasks is still an open challenge in robotics, particularly for long-horizon tasks in textitdynamic environments.
+However, task and motion planning for multi-step manipulation tasks is still an open challenge in robotics, particularly for long-horizon tasks in dynamic environments.
 This work proposes an integrated task and motion planning (TAMP) robotic framework for real-world cooking tasks using a dual-arm robotic system.
 Our framework integrates PDDLStream, an existing TAMP framework, with the MoveIt Task Constructor, a multi-stage manipulation planner,